-Action # Title Description Total Funds Contributing Tier 1 behavioral supports and will serve as MTSS Leads.
+Action # Title Description Total Funds Contributing Restorative practices and restorative circles.
+Grade level Chairs provide Tier 1 behavioral supports and will serve as MTSS Leads.
 PUC Intern Counselors will provide clinical/therapeutic counseling services to ensure student SEL and mental health needs are met.
 Collegiate will administer an evidence based SEL survey and results will be reviewed and analyzed to strengthen SEL services schoolwide.
-5 PROMOTING A "COLLEGE-GOING" CULTURE An area of concern is ensuring students are meeting College/Career readiness as measured in the CCI on the Dashboard.
+1.5 PROMOTING A "COLLEGE-GOING" CULTURE An area of concern is ensuring students are meeting College/Career readiness as measured in the CCI on the Dashboard.
 Instrumental to our commitment to prepare every student for post-secondary education and success is the College Readiness course.
 This 4-year comprehensive program provides all students with the tools to successfully prepare for college.
-The Academic Affairs Counselor will conduct transcript reviews and ensure students are on-track to graduate on time; and identify students for intervention and/or credit recovery. \$259,383 Y The Dean of College Counseling provides academic counseling and oversees the counseling program.
+The Academic Affairs Counselor will conduct transcript reviews and ensure students are on-track to graduate on time; and identify students for intervention and/or credit recovery. \$219,767.00 Yes The Dean of College Counseling provides academic counseling and oversees the counseling program.
 As part of Collegiate's College-going culture, all students will participate in college field trips, complete an academic and career inventory, and college application submission platform, Naviance.
-To ensure all students are prepared and meet college eligibility requirements Collegiate will provide all students (including Unduplicated Pupils and Students with Disabilities) with access to UC A-G approved courses and the following: • PSAT/SAT testing • AP examinations
+To ensure all students are prepared and meet college eligibility requirements Collegiate will provide all students (including Unduplicated Pupils and Students with Disabilities) with access to UC A-G approved courses and the following: • PSAT/SAT testing • AP examinations • College application waivers